Enterprise Information Security Program Plan

 The Security Policy has a section under Information Access that describes physical security requirements.
 In addition, requirements for preventive measures, emergency operations, and mobile devices are outlined.

 The Institutional Data Policy describes the requirements for physical security of equipment and data when it leaves owner control.
 The Information Security and Policy Office offers a training program for IT staff involved with transfers or disposals of equipment.

 The Institutional Data Policy describes requirements for backups, including off-site storage of media.

 Communication and Operations Management

-The Information Security Framework Policy (1) includes a section on information integrity controls which includes requirements for segregation of critical functions, maintenance of systems and applications software, change management procedures for applications, as well as anti-malware control requirements.
+The Security Policy includes a section on information integrity controls which includes requirements for segregation of critical functions, maintenance of systems and applications software, change management procedures for applications, as well as anti-malware control requirements.
 In addition, automated operations and contractor access are outlined, as well as auditing and logging requirements and communications security requirements.

 Systems Development and Maintenance

 Information Integrity Controls are described in the Security Policy and include separation of duties and functions, emergency access procedures, system and application management process, and software development change management procedures.
 Information regarding encryption is also described, with additional resources and assistance at the Encryption Support Center.

 Disaster Recovery and Business Continuity Management

 An enterprise level disaster recovery plan overview has been developed and is available at enterprise-it-disaster-plan.pdf This resource includes a methodology for developing unit-level disaster plans to compliment the university plan.
 A sample set of planning forms template is available for units at drbc-planner.xlsx